armory/docs/content/en/borealis/borealis-automate/_index.md

 ## GitHub Actions

 Armory has a GitHub action available on the marketplace for integrating Project Borealis with your GitHub repo.
-For more information, see TBD.
+For more information, see the [repo](https://github.com/armory/cli-deploy-action) or the [Borealis Deployment GitHub Action page]({{< ref "borealis-gh-action" >}}).

 ## Jenkins